rodrigo-breia-lopes/vivado-sim-template/README.md

 # Vivado simulation through the command line: a template.

-This template provides a way of designing and testbench using Vivado's standalone _xsim_ simulator.
-Here are the make commands:
+This template provides a simple design-testbench repo, to be used with Vivado's standalone _xsim_ simulator.
+Here's how it's used:

 Parse:
 ```